A Probabilistic Framework for Estimating the Modal Age at Death: Probabilistic Approach for Modal Age Estimation

 \subsection{Probabilistic Estimation of the Modal Age}

-Our goal is to estimate the probability that age $ x $ is the modal age—the age with the highest death count.
-Using the Gaussian approximation, we can approach this problem analytically or through computational methods.
+Our goal is to estimate the probability that age $x$ is the modal age, which is defined as the age with the highest death count.
+Using the Gaussian approximation, this problem can be addressed analytically or through computational methods.

-Let us define $ M $ as the modal age at death.
-By definition, the death count at age $ M $ is the maximum among all age categories, which means that $ \mathbb{P}(D_M \geq D_x) = 1 $ for all $ x = 1, \dots, K $.
-In the discrete setting of age intervals, calculating this probability can be more manageable than in a continuous framework.
+Let $M$ represent the modal age at death.
+By definition, the death count at age $M$ is the maximum among all age categories.
+This means that $\mathbb{P}(D_M \geq D_x) = 1$ for all $x = 1, \dots, K$.
+In the discrete setting of age intervals, calculating this probability is more manageable compared to a continuous framework.